Testbild/azubi_evaluation_ml_with_tf/azubi_evaluation_ml_with_tensorflow/README.md

-# Machine Learning with Tensorflow azubi evaluation project submission
+# Machine Learning with Tensorflow Automated Essay Scoring submission

 The project has been challenging and it was an interesting way to dive into NLP.